David Spence (rubber chemistry): Biography

 David was the son of the Rev. Alexander Spence (Minister of the Church of Scotland) and his wife, Agnes Spence nee Barclay (who were married in Scoonie on 15 Jun 1876).
-He was born at 7:00am on 26 Sep 1881 at The Manse at Udny, Aberdeen County, Scotland.
+He was born at 7:00 am on 26 September 1881 at The Manse at Udny, Aberdeen County, Scotland.
 He was "vaccinated as per certificate dated December 18th 1881".

 Spence earned his PhD from the University of Jena in Germany in 1906.
 Three years later, he accepted a position as the research lab director at the Diamond Rubber Company in Akron, Ohio.

 He stayed at Diamond Rubber after it was purchased by B.F.
 Goodrich in 1912.
 There, he succeeded in synthesizing isoprene for use in synthetic rubber.
 He left the company in 1914, and started the Norwalk Tire & Rubber Company, where he was vice president and manager until 1925.
 He retired in 1931, after which he continued to do his own rubber research.

 During his career, he was responsible for developing several different processes: he developed accelerators for the vulcanization process; a process to devulcanize rubber; a system to extract natural rubber from guayule; and a process to modify the physical properties of rubber.
 During World War I, Spence headed the National Research Council's Rubber Division, and he was a consultant to the War Production Board during World War II.
 In 1941, he became the first recipient of the Charles Goodyear Medal.
-He died on September 24, 1957 in New York.
+He died on September 24, 1957, in New York.